 This dual curriculum option has been pioneered by a number of high profile UK curriculum schools in Dubai.
 The IB Diploma is increasingly viewed as the Gold Standard among the most prestigious Western universities.
 This makes GIIS the second Indian curriculum school to have chosen this option, following on from GEMS Dubai Modern Academy.

 In the KG grades, the school applies a blend of Montessori and the UK-based Early Years Foundation Stage curriculum which is largely play-based.
 Although there is a focus on writing (an absolute expectation of most Indian families), children are encouraged to participate in free-play, to develop their Hand-Eye coordination through use of the Montessori lab and the Kiddy Gym and to develop their literacy through a "learning through play" approach.
 KG children also have access to a Steam Lab, where they are able to carry out simple scientific experiments.
 GIIS feels that this approach provides children with the ability to learn in the way in which it suits them best individually and is motivating for both staff and students.
 The school also offers a Daycare facility for KG children who may have older siblings in school.

-As the school develops, there will be an increasing focus on the use of technology, with the inclusion of a Robotics/Maker-space (part of the core curriculum) and the use of a 3D studio showing content to reinforce the subjects learned in the classroom.
+As the school develops, there will also be an increasing focus on the use of technology, with the inclusion of a Robotics/Maker-space (part of the core curriculum) and the use of a 3D studio showing content to reinforce the subjects learned in the classroom.
 Webinars (online seminars) with other GIIS campuses will take place and the school intends to take advantage of the technology available to students, including i-Pads and an AI room which is being developed with a leading Indian AI university.
 Each classroom is equipped with 180cm wide touch screen interactive boards, and the school offers Computer Science labs, the Tech Immersion & Maker Space lab and Science laboratories.